waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 And that one in this case seems to have gotten
 100% of all of the predictions correctly described as either authentic banknotes or as counterfeit banknotes.
-And we could run these experiments multiple times.
+And `we could run these experiments multiple times`.
 Because I'm randomly reorganizing the data every time, we're technically training these on slightly different data sets.
 And so you might want to run multiple experiments